aarondls/motor-position-control/README.md

 * For the Sunnysky V3508 motors used
   * I set the maximum calibration current to 5A, but you should select any current you are comfortable with (the default is 10A).
   * I left vel_limit to its default value.
   * The motor has 14 magnets in the rotor, so pole_pairs should be set to 7.
+An easy way to find this is to simply count the number of magnets (if visible) of the motor and divide it by 2.
   * The motor is rated at 580KV, so torque_constant should be set to 0.01425862069.
 With earlier firmware versions, you might get the error "attribute not found", which is why we updated it.
   * The motor is a hobby brushless motor, so set motor_mode to MOTOR_TYPE_HIGH_CURRENT.
 * For the AS5047 encoder used